Sales of watercraft to nonresidents—Use of watercraft in Washington by nonresidents.

 (a) Exemptions for sales of watercraft, to nonresidents, requiring United States Coast Guard documentation and certain sales of vessels to residents of foreign countries.

-provides an exemption from the retail sales tax for sales of watercraft to residents of states other than Washington for use outside this state, even when delivery is made within Washington.
+provides an exemption from retail sales tax for sales of watercraft to residents of states other than Washington for use outside this state, even when delivery is made within Washington.
 The exemption provided by RCW 82.08.0266

 (i) Exemption requirements.